 Applications for fill placed waterward of the OHWM or AHWM will be approved only when a clear environmental, economic, or social benefit to the citizens of Idaho is apparent.
-Questions regarding the clear benefit should be discussed with the Area Supervisor and the Operations Chief in consultation with the Program Manager as needed (IDAPA 20.03.04.030.02).
+Questions regarding the clear benefit should be discussed with the Program Manager and the Operations Chief as needed (IDAPA 20.03.04.030.02).